GDWoody/Pixel-Controllers/bbb_16/jlcpcb/README.md

 * The default settings should be ok.
 However you can choose 'PCB Color' and change 'Remove Order Number' to 'Specify a location'.

 * Enable the SMD service, 'BOM_BBB_16v2_SMD_PCB.xlsx' is the BOM file and 'CPL_BBB_16v2_SMD_PCB.xlsx' is the CPL file.

+## See here for detailed PDC ordering instruction from JLCPCB

 ## Additional Components Required